cod3hulk/alfredelliJ/README.md

 * Follow the script filter instructions below

 ## Workflow set up
-* Enter your directories like this:
+Enter your directories like this from

-From
 ```bash
 sh {getIntelliJProjectsScriptPath} {yourFilePath} {query}
 ```